 Lung damage: Opioid drugs affect multiple systems in the body, including the lungs.
 Opioids depress respiration (slow down breathing) and produce hypoxia (decreased oxygen supply), thereby compromising the pulmonary system.
-This makes it much easier for the coronavirus to infect opioid-addicted individuals.
-Also, once infected, the outcomes from COVID-19 are worse in individuals who have underlying lung disease.
-In other words, people with opioid addiction are more likely to get infected by the virus and more likely to die from COVID-19 compared to healthy individuals with no history of opioid drug use.
+This makes it much easier for the coronavirus to infect opioid-addicted people.
+Also, once infected, the outcomes from COVID-19 are worse in people who have underlying lung disease.
+In other words, people with opioid addiction are more likely to get infected by the virus and more likely to die from COVID-19 compared to healthy people with no history of opioid drug use.
 The case fatality rate for COVID-19 is 6.3% in people with chronic lung disease compared to 2.3% in the general population.

 Immunity: Opioid drugs are known to interfere with the immune system.
-Individuals with opioid addiction often have low immunity, putting them at increased risk of coronavirus infection.
+People with opioid addiction often have low immunity, putting them at increased risk of coronavirus infection.
 This is especially true for those with long-term opioid use.
 Also, if infected by the virus, immunosuppressed opioid addicts are likely to have worse outcomes from COVID-19.

 Drug Absorption: Many people receive opioid pain relievers by prescription to manage chronic pain conditions.
 Certain opioids like fentanyl and buprenorphine can be administered via the transdermal route (via skin patches).
 This drug delivery system provides controlled amounts of the medication through the skin for a specified duration.
 Elevated body temperature can potentially disrupt the controlled, steady delivery of the opioid drug.
 Fever is a common symptom in people with a viral illness like COVID-19.
 This puts prescription opioid drug users with COVID-19 at increased risk of overdose.

 Opioid Misuse: Prescription opioid pain relievers are extremely effective in controlling chronic pain when used as directed.
 Many people rely on these medications to control their pain and remain functional.
-Due to the COVID-19 pandemic and efforts to stop the spread of the virus, individuals on opioid medications for chronic pain have suffered treatment delays.
+Due to the COVID-19 pandemic and efforts to stop the spread of the virus, people on opioid medications for chronic pain have suffered treatment delays.
 Telehealth consultations have been made available in some places, but they do not include a physical exam.
 Moreover, imaging studies like MRIs and CT scans have been deferred.
 Patients waiting to undergo elective surgeries, for example, knee arthroplasty, have had their procedures delayed and need to have their pain managed with medications.
 Also, interventional pain management procedures such as nerve blocks have been put on hold.
 What’s more, sources of pain such as stress have amplified.
 Physical therapy programs that are used to manage chronic pain have been halted.
-As a result of all these changes, individuals with chronic pain are at high risk of misusing prescription opioid pain relievers to keep their pain under control.
+As a result of all these changes, people with chronic pain are at high risk of misusing prescription opioid pain relievers to keep their pain under control.
 The true impact of the COVID-19 pandemic on opioid misuse will reveal itself in the months and years to come.

 Social Risks for Opioid Abusers during the Pandemic

 Exposure: It takes at least 2 years for a recovering opioid addict to build up “bottle privileges” where they are allowed to take home a month’s supply of methadone.
 Therefore, people with opioid addiction may have increased exposure to the virus at methadone clinics that put people together in small spaces and require daily visits as a standard of treatment.
 To reduce the risk of virus spread at crowded methadone clinics, federal guidelines have been changed during the pandemic.
-Patients can now take 14 to 28 doses of methadone home at a time, depending on stability.
+Patients can now take 14 to 28 doses of methadone home at a time, depending on their stability.

-Access to Healthcare: Due to the pandemic, many opioid addiction treatment centers and methadone clinics have closed down, putting opioid-addicted individuals at life-threatening risk of withdrawal and overdose.
-While there has been loosening of restrictions in medication management protocols for opioid use disorders, for example, with telehealth consultations and larger take-home doses, these reduced controls put opioid users at higher risk of overdose.
+Access to Healthcare: Due to the pandemic, many opioid addiction treatment centers and methadone clinics have closed down, putting opioid-addicted people at life-threatening risk of withdrawal and overdose.
+While there has been a loosening of restrictions in medication management protocols for opioid use disorders, for example, with telehealth consultations and larger take-home doses, these reduced controls put opioid users at higher risk of overdose.

-Stigma: Individuals struggling with opioid addiction have a lower likelihood of seeking healthcare due to the stigma associated with substance abuse.
+Stigma: People struggling with opioid addiction have a lower likelihood of seeking healthcare due to the stigma associated with substance abuse.
 Also, with clinics and hospitals pushed to capacity due to COVID-19, stigmatized and marginalized populations like people with addiction are experiencing even greater barriers to accessing healthcare.

 Insurance: The percentage of people with substance use disorders who have health insurance is much lower compared to the general population.
-This means opioid-addicted individuals often have untreated chronic medical conditions.
+This means opioid-addicted people often have untreated chronic medical conditions.
 These medical conditions can increase the risk of getting COVID-19 and suffering poorer outcomes from the infection.